 You can also turn to technology.
 There are apps that can craft near-perfect child custody timelines based on the unique circumstances of parents.

-Rules To Consider When Evenly Splitting Child Custody
+Rules To Consider When Evenly Splitting Child Custody in Alabama

 While splitting custody equally is critical, it won’t mean much if parents don’t follow some common rules.